 Maria Antonia “Toni” Berrios is serving her sixth term in the Illinois General Assembly as the 39th District State Representative.
-Her Northwest Side Chicago district includes parts of Avondale, Belmont Cragin, Dunning, Hermosa, Irving Park, Portage Park and Logan Square communities.
+Her Northwest Side Chicago District includes parts of the Avondale, Belmont Cragin, Hermosa, Old Irving Park, Portage Park and Logan Square communities.
 Representative Berrios is the first Puerto Rican woman to serve in the Illinois House of Representatives.

-In Springfield, Berrios serves on six committees.
-She is the Chairperson of the Consumer Protection Committee and a member of the Executive Committee.
-She is also a member of the Insurance Committee, Mass Transit and International Trade and Commerce Committee as well as the Tourism and Conventions Committee.
-In addition to her regular committees, she serves as Co-chair for the Illinois Legislative Latino Caucus.
+In Springfield, Berrios serves on eight committees.
+She is the Chairperson of the Financial Institutions Committee and a member of the Executive Committee.
+She is also a member of the Insurance Committee, Mass Transit and International Trade and Commerce Committee.
+Representative Berrios also serves on the Tollway Oversight Committee, Tourism and Conventions Committee, and Biotechnology.
+In addition to her regular committees, she serves as Treasurer for the Illinois Legislative Latino Caucus.

 Berrios has always been an active member in her community, volunteering her time over the years with various organizations and events, including the Young Democrats of Cook County.
-She currently serves on the Board of Directors of Child’s Play Touring Theatre, a premiere theater company in the U.S. which for nearly 30 years has dedicated itself to exclusively performing works written by children.
-She also sits on the Board of Tabula Rasa, a programs that utilizes a holistic approach to end recidivism.
+Some of the events that she has hosted annually are Job Fairs, Holiday Food Drives, Back-to-School Health Fairs and Environmental Protection Advisory Committees.
+She currently serves on the Board of Directors of Child’s Play Touring Theatre, a premiere theater company in the U.S. which for over 30 years has dedicated itself to exclusively performing works written by children.